Your guide to the 10 most important criteria to consider when comparing and evaluating your network and infrastructure orchestration platform options.

 • Will this solution work with systems and platforms you adopt in the future?

-• Does the solution make it easy to manage cloud, SD-WAN, and other newer domains?
+• Does the solution make it easy to manage cloud, SD-WAN, and other domains?

-Some network teams who have become familiar with open source tooling like Ansible or Python will adopt a full-on DIY approach to network automation, and these teams often see success initially.
-However, it’s difficult to use these tools to automate anything more complex than a single discrete networking activity or task, and network teams who stay still can end up stuck at a lower level of automation maturity.
-Similarly, there are some proprietary, third-party solutions that require complex or rare skillsets, sometimes even including a vendor’s proprietary language or format.
-In both cases, the unique and hard-to-find skillset a solution requires will limit its potential value.
+Some network teams who have become familiar with open source tooling like Ansible or Python will adopt a fully DIY approach to network automation, and these teams often see success initially.
+However, it’s difficult to use these tools to automate anything more complex than a single discrete networking activity or task, and network teams who stay still can end up stuck automating at the domain level with no practical way to connect these automations together.

 Why It Matters

-• Complex skill requirements increase time-to-value and potential cost for automation adoption.
+• Complex skill requirements increase time-to-value and potential cost for automation and orchestration.

 • Avoiding specialized skillsets ensures any changes to team structure wouldn’t significantly affect automation effectiveness or cause delays.

-• A simple solution increases buy-in and enthusiasm from the network team.
+• A simple solution increases buy-in and enthusiasm from network teams.

-• Consumption of automations is made possible for any required users who lack networking experience.
+• Consumption of automated services is still possible for users who lack networking expertise.

 Solution Evaluation Questions

-• Does the solution require special skillsets to successfully build end-to-end automations?
+• Does the solution require special skillsets to successfully build end-to-end workflows?

 • Does it require training with a proprietary model or language?